HeartWise-AI/DeepCoro/README.md

   * percent_stenosis: Percentage of obstruction predicted.
   * severe_stenosis: Mention of if the stenosis is severe or not according to our predetermined threshold.

-### DICOM requirements
-The DICOM on which inference is ran must:
-- Contain information about:
-  * Imager Pixel Spacing
-  * Distance Source To Detector
-  * Distance Source To Patient
-  * Recommended Display Frame Rate
-  * Study Date
-  * Patient's Birth Date
-- Display the right coronary arteries (RCA) or the left coronary arteries (LCA).
-- Be aquired at 15 frames per seconds.

 ### Run inference
 To run inference on DICOMs identified in your input csv file, you must run the following command in a terminal:
 1. Clone the DeepCoro repository: